-The following steps should be completed if a member of your organization has come in contact with or has been diagnosed with COVID-19.
+The following steps should be completed if a member of your organization has been diagnosed with COVID-19.

 1. The affected party (parent/guardian for player) should notify the COVID-19 Safety Officer and President for the organization.

 2. Upon notification the COVID-19 Safety officer and or President will obtain details in regards to the exposure timeline.
-Details should include, when the person was exposed, when they first exhibited symptoms, and their last contact with the team.
+Details should include, when the person was exposed, when they first exhibited symptoms, and their last contact with the team, if there was contact with any team members outside of games or practice (carpools etc.)

 2. COVID-19 Safety Officer and or President will notify the local Department of Public Health of the situation.
 Timeline information will be provided to the Health Department official.
 Based on the information provided the Department of Public Health will provide guidance in regards to next steps.